-Many people don’t realize that adding a second or third story under a lifted house can be a viable option.
-This option means that you don’t have to waste time and money in removing and rebuilding a perfectly good roof as well as cleaning or remodeling the story under the roof.
-Wolfe House Movers can lift the existing structure up 9′ to 12′ to just above the new desired height.
-A new wood floor system is then built on the existing foundation walls and exterior frame walls set in place.
-Once all the bearing points are in place, we will return and set the house down onto the newly constructed first floor.
+If you need to add a story to your house, you don’t have to waste time and money removing and rebuilding a perfectly good roof, not to mention cleaning or remodeling the story just beneath the roof.
+We can elevate the existing structure to just above the new desired height (typically between 9 to 12 feet).
+A new wood floor system is then built on the existing foundation walls and exterior frame walls are set in place.
+Once all the bearing points are in place, our crew will return to set the house onto the newly-constructed first floor.